Table of contents

 Parc de la Ciutadell is a big park with palm trees and street performers.
 You can do lots of people-watching.
 The Arc is the main architectural attraction and it’s made of pink stone.

-Vila de Gracia neighborhood (free)
+Vila de Gracia neighborhood

-If we had to choose, this was where we may have chosen to stay if we had known about it.
-Vila de Gracia is charming and is a less touristy neighborhood with quiet streets.
-We walked here from the Sagrada Familia and it took an hour at a leisurely pace, but was such a nice walk.
+If we had to choose, this was where we may have chosen to stay if we had known about Vila de Gracia beforehand.
+We kind of just fell in love with this cool neighborhood immediately and it felt like home, if that makes any sense.